lgatto/pwizsandbox/kk-gsoc-r/proposal.md

 I have travel plan to China, so I will adjust the plan a little.

-*21 April - 30 April*: document reading, getting familiar with Reference class and Rcpp module in package development.
+*21 April-30 April*: document reading, getting familiar with Reference class and Rcpp module in package development.
 The existing backend mzRramp in mzR will be used as the main study material.

 *1 May-7 May*: I have finals during the time, so I have to focus on the exams.